Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Shadow 3D Heading Style

-After creating the 3D-Text you can customize it by changing the Fonts, Fore-Color, and Styles like Bold, Italics, or Underline.
+After creating the 3D-Text, you can customize it by changing the Fonts, foreground color, and Styles like Bold, Italic, or Underline.

 Download Custom Report Wizard